19 electronics manufacturing process challenges and solution

 Contract manufacturing

-Katana automates your production tracking and monitoring with your contract manufacturers based anywhere globally.
+Katana supports contract manufacturing, automating your production tracking and monitoring with your contractor.

 With Katana, you can have raw materials sent directly to your CM while monitoring inventory levels and the status of tasks from their end.
 If you use a CM for building sub-assemblies, no problem.
 With Katana, you can issue them a manufacturing order instead and keep an eye on production via the software.